🔬 Tutorial problems epsilon \(\epsilon\)#

 Part (a)

-First of all, note that
+First of all, note that by the properties of the limits we have

-Thus we know that (i) \(\lim _{x \rightarrow 5} f(x)=\frac{1}{4}\), and (ii), the function is continuous at the point \(x=5\).
+Thus we conclude that (i) \(\lim _{x \rightarrow 5} f(x)=\frac{1}{4}\), and (ii), the function is continuous at the point \(x=5\).
 However, we also want to show that \(\lim _{x \rightarrow 5} f(x)=\frac{1}{4}\) formally, using an epsilon-delta proof.
-Note that

 and